Published July 20, 2020

 AR 3-3.1 Credit Hours for Juris Doctor Students

-All students must have earned at least 74 credit hours in classes that require attendance in regularly scheduled classroom sessions and rely upon direct faculty instruction.
-No more than 15 of the credit hours taken at the School of Law may be graded “CR”.
+All students must have earned at least 74 credit hours in classes that require attendance in regularly scheduled classroom sessions and rely upon direct faculty instruction (“in classroom” credits).
+No more than 15 of the credit hours taken at the Law School may be graded “CR”.

 Additional credit hours may be required for specialty tracks.
 For purposes of this regulation, track thesis hours are considered “in classroom.”

 AR 3-3.2 Required Courses for Juris Doctor Students

 (a) Students must take the following required courses at the time designated:

 Introduction to Legal Research, Writing and Analysis - first year